Eventually, of course, the Mother made the fatal mistake and asked, “Why, why, why can’t you just have one?” Of course, she’d wish she’d never asked.

 Generally speaking, the older the school, the more stairs it had.
 Victorian architects had clearly given little thought to the needs of working women in their third trimester.
 They were far too preoccupied with creating elaborate interiors, bay windows and ridiculously high ceilings.

 A concerned and caring teacher stopped and looked at her.
 She recognised him from the staffroom.
-At five foot five, he stood as tall as her.
+At five foot five, he stood as tall as her, or maybe I should say as short as her.
 Also, like her, he was part of a generation of children who had been taught using blackboards and the threat of violence.
 In those distant days, chalk had two purposes – firstly to write on the blackboard and secondly for the teacher to throw at your face if you weren’t listening.

 The Mother liked this man, he was old school.
 He often made her a tea in the morning and called her ma’am or miss when he couldn’t remember her name.
 But never did he refer to her as “the supply”.